 No artistic skills whatsoever?
 No problem!
 In fact, for this DIY, the less you have, the better.
 We're not even kidding.
-That's because, when it comes to recreating the terrifically tacky look of an ugly Christmas sweater on a gift bag (or box), absolutely anything goes.
+That's because, when it comes to recreating the terrifically tacky look of a self-made ugly Christmas sweater on a gift bag (or box), absolutely anything goes.
 To make it even easier, we're including a free printable PDF template that'll have you churning out gift bags like a champ.
 So, grab some glue and fasten your seatbelt because things are about to get ugly!

 Things You'll Need